-Article 26 of the organic finance laws (loi organique relative aux lois de finances) (LOLF) 2001-692 of 1 August 2001 says, "Unless expressly stipulated in a finance law, local authorities and their public institutions are required to deposit all of their available funds with the Treasury."
+Article 26 of the organic finance laws (LOLF) 2001-692 of 1 August 2001 says, "Unless expressly stipulated in a finance law, territorial communities and their public institutions are required to deposit all of their available funds with the Treasury."

 The objectives of active cash management are to reduce the opportunity cost of the impossibility of placing available funds.
 For this, the outstanding sum in the Treasury must be as small as possible.
-To meet their financing needs, local authorities use credit lines that they mobilise as their expenses fall due.
+To meet their financing needs, local communities use cash balance lines that they mobilise as their expenses fall due.

 Once mobilised, the credit line feeds the Treasury account to cover the day's expenditures.
 Implementing such a policy calls for close collaboration between the instructing party and the public accountant.
 The public accountant determines each day's deposits and disbursements.
-Revenue and expenditure are balanced by drawdown or reimbursement of the credit line.
+Receipts and expenditures are balanced by drawdown or reimbursement of the credit line.